My songs are like Bic razors. For fun, for modern consumption. You listen to it, like it, discard it, then on to the next. Disposable pop.

 Therefore: the idea of putting this theme into the hands of bands like Rammstein or any other Pop/Rock artists is causing me cold shivers.
 Do you plan to teach our children about the Holocaust with Fascist Rammstein aesthetics, Madonna or Justin Bieber?
 Are you kidding me?

-You want our youngsters to be better educated again about the Holocaust and history in general?
+Do we want our youngsters to be better educated again about the Holocaust and history in general?
 So teach them.
 But teach them well.
 Raise their spirits and don’t lower them to the lowest levels of popular culture to get their attention.
 They’ll be grateful for it in a few years, I promise you.

 You who have not experienced their anguish, you who do not speak their language, you who do not mourn their dead, think before you offend them, before you betray them …